eduard93/docx/article_en.md

 #### Example 2.
 Footer

-Let's move on to a more complex example - adding footer to document.
+Let's move on to a more complex example - adding a footer to a document.
 [Initial commit](https://github.com/eduard93/docx/commit/0cd149e7cdab4e816a82a9128dbc5cfe89d74a97).
 Add footer text ‘123’ and unpack the document.
 Initial diff looks like this:

 ![diff](https://habrastorage.org/files/478/e62/048/478e62048c12443481a00783f164bebe.PNG)